-The MakeDB.cmd file automatically detects the version of ASA running on your machine.
-If you have old versions of ASA installed, it uses the most recent version.
-Make sure the new version is at the beginning of the system path.
-You should use ASA 9 for this lesson.
-If you just installed SQL Anywhere Studio and the script does not run, you might need to reboot your machine.
+If you just installed SQL Anywhere and the MakeDB10.cmd script does not run, you might need to reboot your machine.
 The script requires the proper SQL Anywhere environment variables to be set.

 Now you verify that the databases are created correctly.